Georgian grammar: Medial verbs (Class 3 verbs)

 Verbs in Class 3 are usually intransitive verbs, but unlike Class 2 verbs, they mark their subject using the ergative case.
 Most verbs of motion (such as "swim" and "roll") and verbs about weather (such as "rain" and "snow") belong to this class.
 Although these verbs are described as not having transitive counterparts (such as "cry"), some of them still have direct objects, such as "learn" and "study".
 Verbs that are derived from loan words also belong to this class.

-The intransitive verbs in Classes 2 and 3, when taken together, seem to be conjugated differently based on a form of active alignment (see the section on morphosyntactic alignment).
+The intransitive verb in Classes 2 and 3, when taken together, seem to be conjugated differently based on a form of active alignment (see the section on morphosyntactic alignment).

 Indirect verbs (Class 4 verbs)

 Verbs that convey the meaning of emotion and prolonged state belong to this class.
-The verbs "want" and "can" also belong to this class.
+The verb "want" and "can" also belong to this class.
 Other common examples of Class 4 verbs are "sleep", "miss", "envy" and "believe".
 These verbs typically mark the subject with the dative and the object with the nominative.